highlightjs/highlight.js/docs/api.rst

   addPlugin(plugin)

-Add a plugin for hljs.See the :doc:`plugin api </plugin-api>` for more plugin information.
+Add a plugin to this instance of Highlight.js.
+See the :doc:`plugin api </plugin-api>` for additional plugin information. removePlugin

-removePlugin
 ---------